Mill Creek

 Tiny Alexander Valley School provided the first opportunity for the two to meet—they were classmates in a combined first-second grades class of 12 students.
 Bill left after that year when his family moved to Mill Creek Road, but he and Yvonne both attended Healdsburg High School, although memories of each other then are admittedly vague.
 The third school in common proved to be the charm when they met up again at California State University, Chico, where Bill majored in business administration and Yvonne earned a Masters' degree in psychology.
 Bill served with the US Coast Guard Reserves, stationed out of Alameda and Monterey before returning to help run the family’s new winery, having been put in charge of marketing.
 He and Yvonne were married in 1971; their oldest son Brian was born in 1973, followed by Jeremy in 1977 and Philip in 1979.
 Yvonne taught psychology at the community college level for seven years before turning her attentions full-time to her family, and consequently, the family business.

 The Krecks believe in being involved and giving back, and have been leaders in many community and industry organizations.
-Bill has been a member of the Sonoma County Wineries Association since 1981 and is currently on its Board of Directors; he remains one of only a few principals who participate regularly in the Association’s national Annual Grand Tour.
-He was a founding member of the Sonoma County Vinter’s Cooperative, which stores and ships roughly one million cases a year for 43 member wineries.
-Yvonne served on local school boards for 19 years, focusing on curriculum development, and was involved in drafting and passing county and state legislation.
-In 1986 she helped start the United Winegrowers of Sonoma County, and remains an active member of this political action and monitoring group favoring “right to farm” ideals.
+Bill has been a member of almost all the local wine-related trade associations.
+He served on the Board of Directors of the Sonoma County Harvest Fair and was a founding member of the Sonoma County Vintners Cooperative, which stores and ships roughly one million cases a year for 43 member wineries.
+In addition to being involved with several trade organizations, Yvonne served on local school boards for 19 years, focusing on curriculum development, and was involved in drafting and passing county and state legislation.
+In 1986 she helped start the United Winegrowers of Sonoma County.
+This is a political action and monitoring group favoring “right to farm” ideals.
 Yvonne joined the Mill Creek staff full-time in 1993, taking on hospitality and retail management duties after Bill’s mother retired.
-She is currently serving as President of the Russian River Wine Road, a group comprised of wineries and lodgings as a forum for discussion and policy setting on local promotion and tourism issues.

 Being part of a winemaking family is nothing short of carrying on a centuries-old tradition, practiced around the world and in California.
 For Bill and Yvonne Kreck, running a family winery and raising a family have been identical endeavors—and they wouldn’t have it any other way.